 We also know that, right now, Aboriginal land rights struggles have the potential to shape the future of mining and other exploitative land uses, on which Australia has built much of its ill-gotten wealth.
-We know a rising generation of young people will carry on the struggle of our old people for land rights, justice, and human dignity with renewed vigour.
+We know a rising generation of young people will carry on the struggle of our old people for land rights, justice, and human dignity with renewed vigor.
 We have been schooled in the resistance.

-It has always been the "troublemakers" who have taken up the fight.
+It has always been the troublemakers who have taken up the fight.
 Every win our freedom fighters made became the statements of defense of country, or markers of advancement back to our freedom, to reclaiming our people and families, cultures and stories, places and land.

 The strikes, the walk-offs, and the resistance to the destruction of our ways of life and our very survival have guided us.
-They are Palm Island, Gurrindji, Muckaty, Mabo and Wik amongst many other acts asserting our rights, large and small.
+They are Palm Island, Gurrindji, Muckaty, Mabo, and Wik amongst many other acts asserting our rights, large and small.
 We record these moments as "our" Black History.
 This is an account of the resistance to colonial powers.
 This is the legacy of Black (so-called) Australia.

 As one of the Wangan and Jagalingou people fighting the world's largest new proposed coal mine—the Adani Carmichael mine—now more than at any other time in my young life, I see that First Nations resistance and recognition of our leadership, is something not just demanding space but shaping the future of my black world.
 Resistance has always been something I've reflected on, and now as I fight one of the largest contemporary land and human rights battles in the country, I know it's the way forward.